wasmi-labs/wasmi/README.md

 ## Supported Platforms

 Supported platforms are primarily Linux, MacOS, Windows and WebAssembly.
-Other platforms might be working but are not guaranteed to be so by the `wasmi` maintainers.
+Other platforms might be working but are not guaranteed to be so by the Wasmi maintainers.

 Use the following command in order to produce a WebAssembly build: